 Many years ago I discovered root mealy bugs in a bald cypress bonsai.
 At first, I thought it was mycorrhiza.

-Mycorrhiza is a useful root fungus, especially helpful to conifers.
-They look very similar.
+Mycorrhiza is a useful root fungus, helpful to many plants, especially conifers.

 Similar in appearance to the familiar above ground mealy bug, they both leave white waxy secretions in their wake -- like small bits of cotton.